Jenniferazeng/hyphenateinc.github.io/pages/server/server_upload_and_download_files.md

 folder: server
 ---

-Chat uses Platform API to upload and download files such as voice and images.
+Chat uses Platform API to upload and download files such as audio and images.
 Also, to ensure the security of chat files, our API ensures the following.

 - Only the logged-in user of the APP can upload files.
 - When uploading files, you can choose whether to restrict the access rights.